-Sky Generation LP, a wholly-owned subsidiary of CPC, owns the 9.9 MW Ravenswood Wind Facility located near Forest, Ontario.
+Sky Generation LP, a wholly-owned subsidiary of CPC, owns the 9.9 MW Ravenswood Wind Facility, which is located near Forest, Ontario.
 The facility, which began commercial operations in 2008, consists of six Vestas V82 1.65 MW wind turbines.
-The electrical output from the facility is sold to the IESO under a contract (a "RESOP

-Contract"), made under the Province of Ontario's Renewable Energy Standard Offer Program ("RESOP") which expires in 2027.
-The project-finance debt related to the Ravenswood Wind Facility is described below under the heading "Narrative Description of the Business - Power Infrastructure - Wind - Wind Power Facilities - Ontario Senior Loans".
+The electrical output from the facility is sold to the IESO under a RESOP Contract that expires in 2027.
+The project-finance debt related to the Ravenswood Wind Facility is described above under the heading "Narrative Description of the Business - Power Infrastructure - Wind - Ferndale Wind Facility".